qihongl/learn-hippo/docs/paper_task_encoding/RESULTS.md

 ## Outcome

-The basic feasibility result is positive.
+The basic fixed-duration feasibility result is positive across ten fresh model seeds.
 A neural policy using the exact accumulated situation state learned selective event-boundary encoding from sampled delayed prediction reward on newly generated DM sequences.
-On 128 unseen mappings, endpoint probability was 0.9993, mean probability per earlier time was 0.00002, and reward was 0.6684 versus 0.4849 for never encoding and 0.5129 for one random encoding.
-Removing the target memory reduced reward to 0.4831.
+Mean endpoint probability was 0.999895 and all ten seeds met the five-checkpoint stability rule.
+Mean reward was 0.6616 versus 0.4870 for never encoding and 0.5139 for one random encoding.
+Removing the target memory reduced reward to 0.4833.
+Bootstrap intervals for the endpoint gap and both reward advantages were above zero.
 The endpoint was not forced or supplied as a target.

 A variable-delay, missing-observation DM diagnostic also reached endpoint probability 0.8928 and reward 0.7404, close to the forced-endpoint value of 0.7425,